Internship and Co-op Advice for Transfer Students

 When you're busy transferring to a new school, it's easy to push the thought of finding an internship to the back of your mind.
 But this is one extracurricular activity you can't afford to miss.

-In three years or so, when hiring managers look at your postgraduate résumé, they may glance at your GPA and maybe even at classes listed.
-But what they’re really looking for is experience.
-So how can you, as an undergrad, get the experience you need?
-Internships and cooperative education.
-If your reasons for transferring include better career opportunities and guidance, then look no further than an internship or co-op.
+If your reasons for transferring include better career opportunities and guidance, look no further than an internship or co-op.
 They are more than jobs; they’re learning experiences.
 You can use internships and co-ops to sample multiple companies, or even industries, to see what you want in a career.
 The great thing is that you’ll win no matter what you do, because virtually any experience is good experience.
-Plus, most college students, transfer or otherwise, don’t pursue an internship or co-op until their sophomore and junior years anyway, so you haven’t lost any time.
+Plus, most college students—transfer or otherwise—don’t pursue an internship or co-op until their sophomore and junior years anyway, so you haven’t lost any time.

 Why get an internship?

-Many students add internships to their schedules on top of other part-time jobs, extracurricular activities, classes, and homework—even as freshmen.
+Many students add internships to their schedules on top of other part-time jobs, extracurricular activities, classes, and homework—even as first-years.
 Why should you give up your free time to do more work?
 Because, in general, internships are worth it.
 “Students who supplement their classroom work with an internship have the opportunity to gain career-related work experience, clarify career options, earn money to offset college expenses, obtain exposure to the ‘real world’ of work—its expectations and variety of opportunities—realize increased job opportunities upon graduation, and acquire networking opportunities with professionals in their chosen field,” says Sharon St. Germain, Director of the Springer Center for Excellence in Internships at Bradley University in Peoria, Illinois.
-Did you realize that you could also earn college credit for your internship?
+Did you realize you could also earn college credit for your internship?
 The academic advising center or registrar typically needs to approve of the job first, but those extra credits can lead to more freedom in your class selection or, better yet, to saving tuition dollars.

 Related: Internships: Your Dream Job Diving Board